Anbeeld/RESUME.md/README.md

 ## How to use it

-Give [the ruleset](RESUME.md) to ChatGPT, Claude, Gemini, or any other AI, tell it to follow every rule strictly, and ask to build or improve your CV.
+Give [the ruleset](RESUME.md) to ChatGPT, Claude, Gemini, or any other AI (preferably with thinking turned on), tell it to follow every rule strictly, and ask to build or improve your CV.
 At ~7700 words, the instructions are specific: fact locking, evidence forcing, positioning discipline, market-aware output, and a built-in self-audit.

 - Starting from nothing?
 It asks one question at a time so you never have to dump your whole career at once.
 - Have an existing CV, LinkedIn profile, portfolio, or GitHub page?
 It reads what is there, locks the facts it finds, and asks only for what is missing.
 - Tailoring to a job posting, translating for a different market, or just asking a single question?
 It chooses the right scope instead of forcing the full pipeline every time.

 After the first draft, the self-audit and red-flag search run before you see anything.
-From there, point out what needs fixing, add missing facts, or ask to shift positioning, and the ruleset will revise while keeping everything else locked in place.
+From there, you can correct details, add missing facts, or ask to shift the positioning, and each revision gets sharper without losing what was already right.

 ## See also